 Psychological Stress

-Aggressive driving behavior can cause anxiety and stress for other drivers, pedestrians, and passengers.
+Aggressive driving behaviour can cause anxiety and stress for other drivers, pedestrians, and passengers.

 Menacing driving is a serious offence that jeopardizes the safety of all road users.
-It is essential for drivers to understand the consequences of aggressive and reckless behavior behind the wheel.
-Practicing safe and responsible driving is crucial to ensuring the well-being of everyone on the road.
+Drivers need to understand the consequences of aggressive and reckless behaviour behind the wheel.
+Practising safe and responsible driving is crucial to ensuring the well-being of everyone on the road.
 By adopting patient and courteous driving habits, we can collectively contribute to creating a safer road environment in NSW.